top of page

 After an investigation is completed, less severe discipline (written reprimand and five or less days suspension) is administered directly by the Chief of Police.
 More serious discipline (suspension for more than five days, reduction in rank, or termination) will be imposed if the officer is found guilty at a disciplinary hearing.
 In the event the member is subject to a disciplinary hearing, the complainant and witnesses may be called to testify.
 They will be notified in writing by the Internal Affairs Division when the complaint has been resolved.

 However, the exact discipline imposed is a confidential personnel matter and will not be revealed to the complainant.
-Members of the Department will the right to appeal the Chief's decision.
+Members of the Department will have the right to appeal the Chief's decision.

 Internal Affairs Summary Report 2014